 Fernbank Forest is a 65-acre undisturbed, old-growth hardwood forest centrally located in metropolitan Atlanta.
-Although Fernbank Forest is one of the largest assemblages of such land in the Piedmont region, it is a small remnant of the type of majestic forests that originally covered this region of the United States.
+Although Fernbank Forest is one of the largest assemblages of such land in the Piedmont region, it is a small remnant of the type of majestic forests that originally covered this area of the United States.
 Since the 1800s, nearly all of Atlanta's original vegetation has been lost to farming and development.
-Visitors to Fernbank Forest can see the primeval beauty of forestland as Native Americans and early explorers did hundreds of years ago.
-Trees, shrubs, wildflowers and ferns are labeled for visitors.
-Many birds, small mammals, turtles and snakes live year round undisturbed in their natural environment.
+Many birds, small mammals, turtles and snakes live year round in Fernbank Forest.
 Many species of protected migratory birds also thrive within the forest.

 “Fernbank Forest is one of the most diverse and pristine woodlands inside the Perimeter.
 We are lucky to have this local gem so close to the center of the city.
 Trees Atlanta is excited to partner with Fernbank Museum of Natural History to restore areas of the forest by removing invasive plants like thorny olive and leather leaf mahonia which will allow native plants to grow once again.
 This work will enable community to learn from this model forest for generations to come.”